I haven’t slept properly in what feels like years. Let me explain.

 Cutting the coffee

 I’m no caffeine addict but I do like to occasionally indulge in coffee.
 Okay, maybe a little too much at times.
 Since I hadn’t noticed any impact of coffee on my sleep quality, I’d continued to drink at questionable times.
-I’ve now become aware of the half-life of caffeine being five to seven hours, resulting in fifty percent of caffeine still circulating through my brain tissue by midnight after an evening drink.
+I’ve now become aware that the half-life of caffeine is five to seven hours, resulting in fifty percent of caffeine still circulating through my brain tissue by midnight after an evening drink.
 Although no information is yet enough to make me boycott my coffee anytime soon, I’ll certainly be more mindful of my timing.
-Here’s what Professor Walker has to say about it:

 No gadgets before bed